-Henry Knight from Springtide Capital commented:
+Henry Knight, Managing Director of Springtide Capital commented:

 ‘Buyer confidence remains relatively low, a likely consequence of the continued Brexit-related uncertainty and the current political environment.
 On a positive note there has been a modest shift in the balance of supply and demand in favour of buyers over the last several months’

 - Net mortgage lending was £4.3 billion in April, slightly higher than the average of £3.8 billion seen over the previous six months

 - Net mortgage borrowing by households was strong for the second month in a row, relative to the recent past, in April at £4.3 billion.
 Over the previous six months it averaged £3.8 billion.
 The annual growth rate of mortgage lending remains unchanged at 3.3%, the level it has been at since August 2018

 - The number of mortgage approvals for house purchase, a leading indicator of mortgage lending, ticked up in April to around 66,300.
 This was close to the average of the past two years and reversed the fall seen in March.
 The number of approvals for remortgaging was broadly unchanged, at around 49,400